JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 #### Stack of boxes (easy)

 - `ViveGrip_Grabbable`
+  - `Snap to Anchor`
   - `Apply Grip Rotation`
 - `Rigidbody`

 The boxes are cubes with `ViveGrip_Grabbable` attached.
 This automatically adds a `Rigidbody` and makes it so I can grip them with my controller's grip point.
 I changed the mass of each so that Unity's physics engine would handle the details of the Iight difference.

-I also wanted the heavy box to be unwieldy so I turned off `Apply Grip Rotation`.
-This makes it hang off your grip instead of forcing it to keep its rotation and rotate with your controller.
+I also wanted the heavy box to be unwieldy so I turned off `Apply Grip Rotation` and `Snap to Anchor`.
+This makes it hang off your grip wherever you grab it instead of snapping the position and rotation to the controller.

 #### Slider (easy)